prime31/Nez/Nez.github.io/docs/features/Graphics/Stencil.md

     .SetMaterial(Material.StencilWrite());
 ```

-Because the stencil buffer is now 1 at the location of the x-ray component, the earth is not rendered there because it uses Stencil read 0.
+Because the stencil buffer is now 1 at the location of the x-ray component, the earth is not rendered there because it uses `StencilRead` 0.
-That's why in that place you see the coreSprite.
+That's why in that place you see the core sprite.

+You could also have achieved this effect by only rendering the core over the earth where the xray sprite is.

 ![Shadow example](../images/stencil_xray_result.png)